gabrielvaz/dengo-app-2026/app-release/05-legal/app-privacy-nutrition-appstore.md

 - Purchase history: NO

 #### 14. Usage Data
-**Does the app collect usage data?** YES
+**Does the app collect usage data?** NO
-- App interactions: YES
+- App interactions: NO
-- Feature usage: YES
+- Feature usage: NO
-- Performance data: YES
+- Performance data: NO
-- Usage patterns: YES
+- Usage patterns: NO

 #### 15. Diagnostics
-**Does the app collect diagnostic data?** YES
+**Does the app collect diagnostic data?** NO
-- Crash reports: YES
+- Crash reports: NO
-- Performance data: YES
+- Performance data: NO
-- Error reports: YES
+- Error reports: NO
-- System logs: YES
+- System logs: NO

 ### Data Use for Tracking